MicrosoftDocs/windows-dev-docs/hub/apps/windows-app-sdk/deploy-unpackaged-apps.md

 # Windows App SDK deployment guide for framework-dependent apps packaged with external location or unpackaged

 This topic provides guidance about deploying apps that are packaged with external location, or are unpackaged, and that use the Windows App SDK.

+* Such apps are desktop apps (not UWP apps).
+* They can be written in a .NET language such as C#, or in C++.
+* For their user-interface, they can use WinUI 3, or WPF, or WinForms, or another UI framework.

 ## Overview